jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) An information may charge the defendant with any number of offences against this Act (other than offences against any of sections 143A(1)(b), 143B(1)(b), 143C(1), 143D(1), 143E(1), 143F(1), 143H(1), and 147(1)), or against the provisions of any former Act, if those offences are founded on the same set of facts, or form or are part of a series of offences of the same or a similar character.
 (2) If an information charges more than one offence, particulars of each offence charged shall be set out separately in the information.
 (3) All charges shall be heard together unless the Court, either before or at any time during the hearing, considers it just that a charge should be heard separately and makes an order to that effect.
-(4) In this section and in sections 150A, 150B, and 152, references— and references to sections 143A(1)(b), 143H(1), and 147(1), are to be construed accordingly.
+(4) In this section and in sections 150A, 150B, and 152, references—and references to sections 143A(1)(b), 143H(1), and 147(1), are to be construed accordingly.
   (a) to an offence against section 143A(1)(b) or section 143H(1) means an offence relating to any of sections 6 to 12, 16 to 20, 35, 40, 81 to 87, 105, 147, 150C, 224(1), and 227 of this Act; and
   (b) to an offence against section 147(1) means an offence relating to any of sections 16 to 19, 35, and 40 of this Act,—

 ### 150A Information may be laid within 10 years for income tax and GST offences
-(1) An information for an offence against— may be laid at any time within 10 years after the termination of the year in which the offence was committed.
+(1) An information for an offence against—may be laid at any time within 10 years after the termination of the year in which the offence was committed.
   (a) this Act (other than an offence against any of sections 143A(1)(b), 143B(1)(b), 143C(1), 143D(1), 143E(1), 143F(1), 143H(1), and 147(1)); or
   (b) any regulation made under section 225 of this Act or under the Income Tax Act 2007 or the Goods and Services Tax Act 1985—
 (2) Subsection (1) applies only where the offence against this Act relates to a tax law that is a provision of the Income Tax Act 2007 or the Goods and Services Tax Act 1985, or to an obligation that exists in relation to either of those Acts.

 ### 150B Information may be laid within 4 years for stamp duty and gaming duty offences
-(1) An information for an offence against— may be laid at any time within 4 years after the date on which the offence was committed.
+(1) An information for an offence against—may be laid at any time within 4 years after the date on which the offence was committed.
   (a) this Act (other than an offence against any of sections 143A(1)(b), 143B(1)(b), 143C(1), 143D(1), 143E(1), 143F(1), 143H(1), and 147(1)); or
   (b) any regulation made under the Gaming Duties Act 1971— (2) Subsection (1) applies only if the offence against this Act relates to a tax law that is a provision of the Gaming Duties Act 1971, or to an obligation that exists under that Act.